Rowing at University in Cambridge

 - The hooter system and bumping, celebrating, Blades, and Headships

 |The men's First May Eight celebrate their Lents and Mays double!|

-This website is also the unique home of the mobile bumps results service, which allows message posts and results to be relayed to the website via SMS.
-The results are then converted into up-to-date bumps charts, which are viewable in the results section and using WAP-enabled mobile phones, so you can get the latest results, wherever you are, within minutes of racing.
-Information on these services can be found here.
+This website is also the unique home of the mobile bumps results service, which allows message posts and results to be relayed to the website via email (formerly, before smartphones became widespread, they were submitted by SMS).
+The results are then converted into up-to-date bumps charts, which are viewable in the results section, so you can get the latest results, wherever you are, within minutes of racing.

 - Our recent May Bumps results

 - Our Headships of the Lent Bumps in 2000 and 1998 described by the Telegraph & Cambridge Evening News